norapeach/scc-webdev-sp20/ITC_155_JavaDataStructures/README.md

 Many of the included practice exercises are directly from "Building Java Programs: a back to basics approach" by S. Reges and M. Stepp.
 Pearson.
 5th edition.

+## 5/19/20 Assignment 6: SelectionSortMod.java
+The top of this program is blocked with comments that identify the complexity class of the methods mystery1 and mystery2 from BJP5 p 888 13.4, 5.
+The final algorithm analysis is from p890 13.18 and the program tests the implementation of this modified version of the selection sort algorithm.

+## 5/12/20 Assignment 5: WriteNums.java
+This program tests the recursive method writeNums that accepts an integer n and prints the first n integers starting with 1 in sequential order, separated by commas.

 ## 5/5/20 Assignment 4: IsUnique.java
 BJP5 p.
 759 Ch 11, Ex.
 13: IsUnique.java contains a class with twi static methods that have the same functionality, but are implemented slightly differently utilizing the Java Collections Framework.
 The methods isUnique and isUnique2 evaluate Maps for unique key/value pair mappings.
 JTestIsUnique.java contains the Junit tests for the IsUnique class.
 ClientIsUnique.java is the driver code showing the methods' functionality via the console.